Jinbei (car brand)

-Jinbei (金杯 (Jīnbēi, Gold Cup)) is a Chinese automobile marque owned by Renault Brilliance Jinbei Automotive Co., Ltd., a joint venture between Brilliance Auto (51%) and Renault (49%) established in December 2017 and based in Shenyang, Liaoning, China.
+Jinbei (金杯 (Jīnbēi, Gold Cup)) is a Chinese automobile brand owned by Renault Brilliance Jinbei Automotive Co., Ltd., a joint venture between Brilliance Auto (51%) and Renault (49%) established in December 2017 and based in Shenyang, Liaoning, China.
 Until 2017, the marque was owned by Shenyang Brilliance Jinbei Automotive, a Brilliance subsidiary also based in Shenyang.

-There are other sister companies which also used or are related to the Jinbei marque: Brilliance Shineray and listed company Shenyang Jinbei Automotive.
+There are other sister companies that also used or are related to the Jinbei brand: Brilliance Shineray and the listed company Shenyang Jinbei Automotive.

 History

-The Jinbei marque was launched into the market in 1991, selling products with Toyota's technology.
+The Jinbei brand was launched into the market in 1991, selling products with Toyota's technology.

-The Jinbei marque was used and produced by listed company Shenyang Jinbei Automotive, which formed a joint venture with General Motors (GM), as well as Shenyang Jinbei Coach Manufacturing with Brilliance Auto, which later known as Shenyang Brilliance Jinbei.
+The Jinbei brand was used and produced by listed company Shenyang Jinbei Automotive, which formed a joint venture with General Motors (GM), as well as Shenyang Jinbei Coach Manufacturing with Brilliance Auto, which later known as Shenyang Brilliance Jinbei.
 Shenyang Jinbei Automotive was acquired by FAW Group in 1995, but sold back to the local government of Shenyang in 2000.
 The joint venture, with GM, is no longer in operation.

 The listed company was acquired by Brilliance Auto Group, the parent company of the listed company Brilliance Auto, in 2018.

 Despite retaining the name "Jinbei", Shenyang Jinbei Automotive no longer produces automobile but automobile parts only.
-The Jinbei marque is mainly produced by Shenyang Brilliance Jinbei Automotive instead.
+The Jinbei brand is mainly produced by Shenyang Brilliance Jinbei Automotive instead.

-In December 2017, Brilliance Auto and Renault announced the latter would be acquiring a 49% of the marque's owner company Shenyang Brilliance Jinbei Automotive, which was later reincorporated as Renault Brilliance Jinbei.
+In December 2017, Brilliance Auto and Renault announced the latter would be acquiring a 49% of the brand's owner company Shenyang Brilliance Jinbei Automotive, which was later reincorporated as Renault Brilliance Jinbei.
 The transaction was completed in January 2018.

-Jinbei's upmarket sister marque Huasong was launched in 2014.
+Jinbei's upmarket sister brand Huasong was launched in 2014.

+In 2018, Renault Brilliance Jinbei announced plans to launch up to seven light commercial vehicles and SUVs with Renault technology, under the Jinbei and Renault brands.
+However, in December 2021 the Renault Brilliance Jinbei Automobile JV filed for bankruptcy.
+This setback for the French group in China followed the failure of the JV with Dongfeng a year earlier.

 Products

-Brilliance (through its subsidiary Shenyang Automotive) has manufactured and sold all of its minibuses under the Jinbei and Huasong marques in a variety of models based on the structure of the Toyota HiAce vans in China.
-The Group's principal minibus products are the deluxe minibus and the mid-priced minibus, targeting different market segments in the Chinese commercial and passenger car segments.
+Brilliance (through its subsidiary Shenyang Automotive) has manufactured and sold all of its minibuses under the Jinbei and Huasong brands in a variety of models based on the structure of the Toyota HiAce vans in China.
+The Group's principal minibus products are the deluxe minibus and the mid-priced minibus, targeting various market segments in the Chinese commercial and passenger car segments.
 The deluxe models and mid-priced models include the Granse, the Aurora and the Shuttler etc.

 Shenyang Jinbei has produced the Jinbei Haise, also known as the "Haishi" (海狮), the Jinbei's version of the Toyota HiAce, and also produced the Granvia, locally called the "Geruisi" (阁瑞斯) (Jinbei Granse).

 Chinese-built models are exported to numerous countries.
 One of their export markets is Chile, which started to receive them in 2008.

-In 2018, Renault Brilliance Jinbei announced plans to launch up to seven light commercial vehicles and SUVs with Renault technology, under the Jinbei and Renault marques.